Resources & Statistics

 Mostly private clinics, however some public services are available.
 Most of these are located in Melbourne.

-For more information on availability check our interstate abortion providers page or call Family Planning Victoria on 03 9257 0100 or Pregnancy Advisory Service (Royal Women’s Hospital) on 03 8345 3063.
+For more information on availability check our interstate abortion providers page or visit 1800MyOptions

 Section 82 (A) outlines the circumstances in which a lawful abortion may be obtained.
 For an abortion to be legal, it must be carried out within 28 weeks of conception in a prescribed hospital by a legally qualified medical practitioner, provided he or she is of the opinion, formed in good faith, that either the “maternal health” ground or the “fetal disability” ground is satisfied.

-The “maternal health” ground permits abortion if more risk to the pregnant woman’s life, or to her physical or mental health (taking into account her actual or reasonably foreseeable environment), would be posed by continuing rather than terminating the pregnancy.
+The “maternal health” ground permits abortion if more risk to the woman or pregnant person’s life, or to their physical or mental health (taking into account their actual or reasonably foreseeable environment), would be posed by continuing rather than terminating the pregnancy.
 The “fetal disability” ground permits abortion if there is a substantial risk that the child would be seriously physically or mentally handicapped.

 A second qualified medical practitioner must share the medical practitioner’s opinion that either of these grounds is satisfied.